 - Run an Android virtual machine inside your operating system.
 With the help of an application like "Vmware" or "Parallels".

 - Run Android apps via Chrome or Chromebook.
-This tech is still in beta.
+Although it sounds like the best option, this tech is still in beta.
 You can lookup "Arc Welder" project for details.

 Some of the adds shown are disturbing to me, how do I remove them?